rachit-shah/mal-score-for-anilist/README.md

 # mal-score-for-anilist
-Userscript to adds MyAnimeList link and score to AniList anime and manga pages
+Userscript to add MyAnimeList link and score to AniList anime and manga pages

 Though I have shifted to AniList from MAL, there are often times I refer to the MAL score too in deciding whether I want to watch the anime or not.
 This script adds the MAL score and the link to the MAL page in the sidebar for that particular anime/manga's page.